 R&A RULES OF GOLF WEBSITE

-Click to go to the Official Rules of Golf website, which is made up of 6 parts, including:
+The Official Rules of Golf website, is made up of 6 parts, including:

 - The Rules of Golf (full version) which is intended for those who administer the game and who need to answer the variety of questions that can arise in relation to golf competitions.